 Our PhDs, MPhils to PhD pathways and PhDs by Published Works have two intakes each year -early October and early February.
 Our Professional Doctorates have one intake each year which is early October.

-We operate a rolling admissions process throughout the year – if your proposal and application are approved by the research lead and Research Degree Committee (RDC) then your offer will be for the next available intake for your chosen course.
+We operate a rolling admissions process throughout the year – if your proposal and application are approved by the research lead and Research Degree Committee (RDC), then your offer will be for the next available intake for your chosen course.
 The RDC meets seven times throughout the year.

 The application process is made up of two stages.